BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/cost_tracker.md

 ### Entity

 This is the entity whose consumption should be tracked and the cost calculated against.
-This entity should be reporting in `kwh`.
+This entity will be assumed to be reporting `kwh`, unless stated otherwise.

 ### Tracked entity state is accumulative